Lead: Cindy Lee Van Dover, Duke University

 - Development followed by revision of multiple scientifically justified spatial management design options, including network design options spanning active and inactive vents, for the preservation of hydrothermal vent biodiversity in the light of potential deep-sea mining operations along the northern Mid-Atlantic Ridge.

-- Development a provision of a multi-authored Technical Report with final recommendations on the management of deep-sea mining activities targeted at the International Seabed Authority.
+- Development and provision of a multi-authored Technical Report with final recommendations on the management of deep-sea mining activities targeted at the International Seabed Authority.

 - Publication and dissemination of scientific results in the peer-reviewed literature.